 Tips for Your First Day as a Locum Doctor in a New Hospital

-If you're going to be spending your F3 year working as a full-time locum doctor, you'll need to be flexible about where you work.
+If you're planning on taking time out of training to work as a full-time locum doctor i.e. in an F3 year, you'll need to be flexible about where you work.
 So, you may find yourself accepting shifts at hospitals you've not worked in before.

 This can be a bit daunting, as you won’t have a formal induction period like you would on a training rotation.

 This article will give you advice on how to prepare ahead of your first day as a locum doctor in a new hospital, and provide some tips to make your first shift go as smoothly as possible.
 We'll also help you make the most of the experience, with an aim to create opportunities for yourself to stay at the hospital on a longer term basis.

 Once you’ve agreed to a shift in a new hospital, there are a few things you should do to make sure you’re prepared in advance.
 The first thing we recommend is visiting our 'Locum Toolkit', where you'll find a range of free helpful tools to make your time as a locum a lot easier.